ZeyadSallam/ZeyadSallam/README.md

   Collaborated with major brands to create unique digital experiences.

 - **🎓 Lifelong Learner:**
-  Constantly exploring new technologies and refining my skills to stay ahead in the ever-evolving tech landscape.
+  Continuously exploring new technologies and refining my skills to stay ahead in the ever-evolving tech landscape.

 📧 **Email:** [zeyad@softworks.studio](mailto:zeyad@softworks.studio)